grantila/already/README.md

 The functions are standalone and depends on no particular Promise implementation and therefore works well for JavaScript's built-in Promise.

 The library is written in TypeScript, so typings are provided.
-Apart from being exported as JavaScript (ES2019), it's also exported as an *ES module*, if imported in platforms (and bundlers) supporting this.
+It is exported only as an [ESM package](esm-package)!

 # Versions

  * Since version 2, `Finally` and `Try` are removed.
 They should be replaced with `Promise.prototype.finally` and async functions.
+ * Since version 3, it's only exported as an [ESM package](esm-package).

 # Types